infomat/JoinMe/README.md

 ## Used Skills
 - Firebase Auth, Storage, Database, Crashreport
+- How to organize container and NoSQL Database to find information efficiently
 - Fragment and communication with Activity using interface
 - Dialog Fragment
 - Recycler View and viewholder, RecyclerView.Adapter